IEEEBerkeley/hope-www/labs/pcb/pcb.rst

    the text tool and click on your board.
 Type in your name, press 'OK', and place it on the board, rotating it if desired.

 #.
+Add edge cuts for the board.
+Select the 'Edge.Cuts' layer and draw a
+   rectangle that contains all the footprints on your board.
+You may choose to draw rounded corners, too.

+#.
 Once you are finished, perform a Design Rules Check.
-Tools -> DRC ->
+Tools → DRC → Start
-   Start DRC.
+   DRC.
 KiCad will warn you if there are any errors.
+Correct your design until there are no more DRC violations.

 #.
 Admire your handiwork.
-View -> 3D Viewer.
+View → 3D Viewer.

 #.
-Submit your final DRC report file.
-In Tools -> DRC, check 'Create Report
-   File' and save it to a file on your computer.
-Re-run the DRC.
-Copy and paste the result into today's attendance form.
+Show your DRC report to an instructor for check-off.